SUP PUMP

 How long does it take an electric pump to inflate a SUP?

-There are a few different types of electric SUP pumps on the market, each with its bits.
+There are a few different types of electric SUP pumps on the market, each with its own bits.

 Digital Electric Air Pump Compressor - 110W 12 Volt Quick Air Inflator / Deflator w/ LCD, 0-20 PSI - For Inflatable SUP Stand Up Paddle Board / Boat, Water Sports Inflatables - SereneLife SLPUMP30